ChristosRiggas/pigeons-and-students/README.md

 Once only one player is still alive, this player is declared the winner, and a new game round is about to begin.
 Then again, the players must navigate to the player form to join the new game.

 ## Note
 The game may appear some bugs.
-Refresh the game page or using the "setup.php" reset buttons will help the application to run properly staring whit a fresh game round.
+Refreshing the game page or using the "setup.php" reset buttons will help the application to run properly staring whit a fresh game round.